-Applications are due by *December 15* for both U.S. and international students (deadline was previously 15th December).
+Applications are due by *1st December* for both U.S. and international students (deadline was previously 15th December).
 Spring semester admission is not available.
-Late applications (after December 15) may be submitted but are not guaranteed equal consideration, and fewer funding packages may be available for us to offer you.
-The earlier you can submit your materials (ideally by November 15th), the more options we will have to match you with appropriate faculty and to fund your graduate studies.
+Late applications may be submitted but are not guaranteed equal consideration, and fewer funding packages may be available for us to offer you.
 Even if you are still missing some elements (e.g., GRE score, transcripts), please submit everything you have as early as possible; the application system will permit you to add further materials to your application later as they become available.
 We take a holistic approach to considering doctoral applicants; as such we do not have particular GRE cut-off points.

 The Statement of Purpose is a key document in your doctoral application.
 The Statement of Purpose should make an argument for your preparation for undertaking research training in your area of interest.
 You may find it useful to consult online resources about Statements of Purpose for doctoral study in your area (some guides in various areas can be found here: phds.org.
 In particular, your Statement of Purpose should identify faculty at the school whose research aligns with your research interests: use the faculty directory and the ischool's research pages to identify faculty research interests.
 You are also welcome to contact the Director of Doctoral Studies to discuss potential faculty matches.

 The ApplyTexas system gives two options for submitting your Statement of Purpose: 1) "Submit your essay online" (which mentions a plain-text editor), and 2) "Preferred: Upload your essay".
 Please choose the second option and upload your Statement of Purpose as a PDF after your application is submitted.
 If you use the first option the statements are presented to the committee in a way that is awkward to read.